 After conducting interviews the suspect(s) may be bailed to return to the police station at a specified date.
 This allows the investigating officer more time to make further enquiries.
-At the end of the investigation there are three possible outcomes for the suspect(s).
+At the end of the investigation there are three main outcomes for the suspect(s).

 1. Charged – the suspect is formally told that they will be sent to court and what law they are alleged to have broken.

 2. Cautioned – an official warning given in some circumstances.
 If the suspect is brought to court within the next three years the court can take this warning in to account when sentencing them.